Midnight Rx: Plot

 Meanwhile, Smithers realizes that he will die the next day after his thyroid becomes a goiter as he can no longer afford the medicine he needs that was provided under the power plant's drug plan.
-Burns vows to save his life, which is the only way to return the drug plan, so he takes Homer and Grampa along in his plane, the "Plywood Pelican", which he built for Nazi Germany.
+Burns vows to save his life, so he takes Homer and Grampa along in his plane, the "Plywood Pelican", which he built for Nazi Germany.
 After getting the drugs, while flying back to Springfield, the plane loses altitude in a storm and Burns jumps off with Homer and Grampa's parachutes, as they are "gifts" for his nephews.
 They crash-land in Springfield Town Square, almost crushing Chief Wiggum's squad car.
 Wiggum arrests Grampa but the people of Springfield protest, as his smuggling has gotten them the medicine they need.
-Seeing how much Grampa had been helping for the whole town, Wiggum lets Grampa go free.
-In the meantime, Smithers is revived with a kiss from Burns after receiving his medicine, and Burns, feeling very remorseful, decides to bring back the drug plan to all his full-time employees, much to their delight.
-In celebration to Burns' rescue of Smithers and the return of the drug plan, Homer gets a new job with Burns as a "freelance consultant" and then wonders what the lump on his neck is.
+Seeing how much Grampa had been helping for the whole town, Wiggum lets Grampa go free under a nonexistent clause in the SPD handbook.
+In the meantime, Smithers is revived with a kiss from Burns after receiving his medicine.
+Burns decides to restore the drug plan to all full-time employees.
+During the celebration to Burns' rescue of Smithers and the return of the drug plan, Homer is reclassified as a SNPP "freelance consultant" and wonders what the lump on his neck is.